Emmet Byrne (rugby union)

 Emmet Byrne is a retired Irish rugby union player.
 He played at prop-forward for Wanderers FC, St Mary's College RFC, Blackrock College RFC and Leinster.
 He also won nine caps between 2001 and 2003 for Ireland.
-Following retirement from professional rugby union, Byrne graduated from medical school at the Royal College of Physicians in Ireland.
+Following retirement from professional rugby union, Byrne graduated from medical school at the Royal College of Surgeons in Ireland (RCSI).
 He subsequently began training as a general practitioner.
 He is on the specialist register of the Irish Medical Council.